Scientific Networks

 The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body for assessing the science related to climate change.
 PIK scientists are actively involved in the IPCC assessment process, contributing to its Assessment Reports and several Special Reports.

-In IPCC's sixth assessment cycle (2016-2022) PIK researchers have contributed their expertise to the Special Report on Global Warming of 1.5°C (2017) and the Special Report on Climate Change and Land (2019).
-Several PIK researchers are chapter authors for the Sixth Assessment Report (AR6), to be published in 2021-2022.
+In IPCC's sixth assessment cycle (2016-2022) PIK researchers contributed their expertise to the Special Report on Global Warming of 1.5°C (2017), the Special Report on Climate Change and Land (2019), and as chapter authors for the Sixth Assessment Report (AR6).

 The Earth League